Babcock Wyvil Court and Woofferton transmitting station

 A. A large American company, with a turnover several times that of Babcock Media.
 It already owns operations around the globe, including in the UK.
 The sale is to Encompass Digital Media Inc. in the US, not to the UK-owned subsidiaries.

-A. Babcock Media Services Ltd., which will comprise the current operation plus staff transferred in from Babcock Communications – essentially, the businesses and staff currently at Wyvil Court and Woofferton.
+A. Babcock Media Services Ltd., which comprised Babcock Media Services staff and assets plus assets and staff transferred in from Babcock Communications – essentially, the businesses and staff currently at Wyvil Court and Woofferton.

 Q. What about Babcock’s overseas operations eg Ascension Island?